Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/_OUDS.md

 # ``OUDS``

-Full Design System to build Orange Mobile Application.
+The iOS library of *Orange Unified Design System Design System*, the new design system unified and cohesive across all platforms to build Orange mobile applications.

 @Metadata {
     @TechnologyRoot